Kelerchian/assign/README.md

 Mutate instances with declarative flavor!

-The motivation of this macro is to enable programmer to document a sequence of mutations instance fields as initialization by writing it in a declarative way.
+This module provides macro `meld!` to allow mutating instance with declarative flavor

-`meld!` allows programmer to not define a field that has default value
+The motivation of this macro is to enable programmer to document a sequence of mutations instance fields as initialization by writing it in a declarative way. `meld!` macro also allows programmer to skip defining fields that has default value.
+Such case are used when a dependency is exposing an non-exhaustive struct

 # Usage